Job board code starter for BCMS and Nuxt

 Now go to your BCMS and create a new template named "Opening" (or any name you choose) with an optional description.

-Add the properties we listed above (except the application form) into our newly minted template.
+Add the properties listed above (except the application form) into our newly minted template.
 Some properties are already generated for us, including the Title, Slug, and the Created At /Updated at dates.
 (Not visible on the BCMS, but we'll get it when we fetch the data.)

 Your template should look something like this at this point: